REX69-123/Health_Management_System/README.md

 4. Download the Local_Clinic_DB sql file and put into your database PhpMyAdmin or MySQL Workbench
 5. Go to Vs Code terminal then Composer install -> npm install -> php artisan key:generate
 6. Copy env.example then paste and rename it into .env
-8. Go to env file upon opening the project folder find and change the DB_Database into DB_DATABASE=Local_Clinic_DB
+8. Go to env file upon opening the project folder find and change the DB_Database into DB_DATABASE=Local_Clinic_DB, Session Driver into file
-9. Go to terminal then php artisan storage:link -> php artisan migrate -> php artisan migrate:fresh --seed and type composer run dev
+9. Go to terminal then php artisan storage:link -> php artisan migrate -> php artisan migrate:fresh --seed and type composer run dev ( if it asks question when running migrate and migrate:fresh click yes)
 10. To open as admin Type this on browser 127.0.0.1:8000/login and 127.0.0.1:8000/portal/login as patient

 ## How to troubleshoot